Sultan2015/MachineLearningAssignment/learning.md

 Interpretation
 ==============

-This 100% accuracy looks suspicious.
+This almost 100% accuracy looks suspicious.
 Let's see which features are the most important.

 ```r